billchurch/sublime-iRules/README.md

 - Remove the package, if installed manually
 - Add a repository: https://github.com/billchurch/sublime-iRules
 - Install sublime-iRules with Package Control.
-It should pull the correct branch from Github.
+It should pull the correct branch from Github

 # Notes